ilopmar/grails-ducksboard-api/README.md

 Change Log
 ----------

-* v0.3 - XX/XXX/2013 - Added new widgets: status, text, funnel
+* v0.3 - 29/Jun/2013 - Added new widgets: status, text, funnel and completion.
 * v0.2.2 - 15/Aug/2012 - Added new method to support delta updates and deprecated the old method
 * v0.2.1 - 12/Jul/2012 - Minor changes
 * v0.2 - 12/Jul/2012 - Changed Integer values to Long.
 Added methods to push values to a Leaderboard and a Timeline widget and to push Images